 Affiliation: NYU Abu Dhabi

-Research Areas: International Relations; Political Economy; Reputation and Trust; Institutions; Political Violence
+Research Areas: International Relations; Political Economy; Conflict; International Political Economy; Institutions;

-He obtained his PhD in Political Science from University of Illinois at Urbana-Champaign and MA in Political Science from Kent State University.
-He also holds and MA in Eurasian Studies from Georgetown University's School of Foreign Service and a BSc in International Relations from Middle East Technical University in Ankara, Turkey.
+Before NYUAD, Ekrem obtained his PhD in Political Science from the University of Illinois at Urbana-Champaign and MA in Political Science from Kent State University.
+He also holds an MA in Eurasian & Russian Studies from Georgetown University's School of Foreign Service and a BSc in International Relations from Middle East Technical University in Ankara, Turkey.